redpen-cc/redpen-doc/source/validator.rst

 DoubledWord
 ~~~~~~~~~~~~~~

-DoubledWord validator throws a erro if a word is used more than once.
+DoubledWord validator throws a error if a word is used more than once.
 For example a input document has a following sentence, the validator reports a error since **good** is used twice.

 .. code-block:: text